sankait36/CSSforJSChallenge02/README.md

 <img alt="Desktop-sized screenshot of the character creation screen" src="./docs/mockup.png" style="width: 100%;" />

-For this workshop, we're only targeting desktops (although if you're so inclined, creating a mobile variant would make a great stretch goal!).
+We're only targeting desktops (although if you're so inclined, creating a mobile variant would make a great stretch goal!).

 > Protip: If you're reading this in VS Code, open the Command Palette (Cmd + Shift + P) and select “Markdown: Open Preview to the Side”.
 That way, you can see all the images in this document!